OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Introduction

 Currently, a multitude of TKG extrapolation models (e.g., RE-GCN \cite{regcn}, TiRGN \cite{tirgn}, LogCL \cite{logcl}, and HisRES \cite{hisres}) have been proposed.
 Despite their effectiveness, they often struggle to predict sparse entities (i.e., entities with few or no historical interaction data).
 To address this issue, recent studies (e.g., LLM-DA \cite{llmda} and ANEL \cite{anel}) enhance TKG extrapolation models based on rules adapted by large language models (LLMs) \cite{llmda} or latent semantic relationships derived from neighborhood structures \cite{anel}.
 However, for sparse entities, ANEL may identify incorrect latent neighbors due to unreliable embeddings, while LLM-DA often fails to obtain high-confidence logical rules due to the scarcity of historical paths for rule extraction.
 In this paper, our task is to design an enhancement framework to address the above inherent limitations.

-Intuitively, an ontology-view KG-which models hierarchical relations among concepts as well as the connections between concepts and entities-is beneficial for enhancing entity embeddings.
+Intuitively, an ontology-view KG, which models hierarchical relations among concepts and the connections between concepts and entities, is beneficial for enhancing entity embeddings.
 This is achieved by enabling entities with sparse historical interactions to inherit behavioral patterns from popular entities (i.e., entities with rich historical interaction data) that share the same concepts.
-As illustrated in Figure \ref{fig:ontology enhance tkg}, the benefits are twofold.
-First, when forecasting the future behavior of the sparse entity \textit{``Rivian''}, its limited historical interaction data makes it difficult for TKG extrapolation models to identify suitable candidates.
+As shown in Figure \ref{fig:ontology enhance tkg}, the benefits are twofold.
+First, when forecasting the future behavior of the sparse entity \textit{``Rivian''}, its limited historical interaction data hinders TKG extrapolation models from identifying suitable candidates.
 By associating \textit{``Rivian''} with its concept \textit{``EVAutomaker''}, it can inherit the behavioral patterns from popular entities in the same category like \textit{``BYD''}, which partnered with \textit{``Nvidia''}.
-This enables the model to infer that potential partners lie within the concept \textit{``TechCompany''}, which \textit{``Nvidia''} belongs to, thereby guiding the candidate search effectively.
+This enables the model to infer that potential partners lie within the concept \textit{``TechCompany''}, which \textit{``Nvidia''} belongs to, thus guiding the candidate search effectively.
 Second, existing TKG extrapolation models may fail to regard a sparse entity as a valid candidate, even if it is the correct answer.
 For example, when predicting a future battery supplier for \textit{``Tesla''}, the model may rely on historical interaction data involving the popular entity \textit{``CATL''} (an entity within the concept \textit{``Battery Supplier''}) and overlook the sparse but plausible candidate \textit{``SVOLT''}.
-The ontology-view KG solves this by explicitly classifying \textit{``SVOLT''} as a \textit{``Battery Supplier''}, ensuring that the relevant yet sparse entities are included in the candidate set, thereby capturing the actual entity.
-Therefore, how to effectively use the ontological knowledge to enhance the embeddings of TKG extrapolation models becomes very crucial, which urgently needs to be explored.
+The ontology-view KG solves this by explicitly classifying \textit{``SVOLT''} as a \textit{``Battery Supplier''}, keeping such relevant yet sparse entities in the candidate set and capturing the actual entity.
+Hence, how to effectively use the ontological knowledge to enhance the embeddings of TKG extrapolation models is crucial, and requires further exploration.